-The likely intent of a decedent would be to maximize the marital and charitable deductions available for the devises.
-Despite the fact that that is the likely intent of the decedent, the Act provides that the estate tax is to be paid from the principal of the property or funds if those properties can be reached by the decedent's personal representative.
-That choice was made largely to prevent administrative complexity.
+The likely intent of a decedent would be to maximize the marital and charitable deductions available for the estate.
+Despite the fact that that is the likely intent of the decedent, the Act provides that the estate tax is to be paid from the principal of the property if it can be reached by the decedent's personal representative.
+That choice was made largely to avoid administrative complexity.